 One, Harvard law professor Alan Dershowitz, protested in Newsweek: "Bringing prosecutions in cities which do not contain the main readership of the magazine has to stop.
 If a local prosecutor doesn't like a magazine or film, he can set himself up as a national censor.
 Nationally distributed films and publications cannot adjust their content to the standards of each community."

 And neither can the Bugle.
 This seems farfetched to UWM professor of mass communications Jay Sykes, long active here in the American Civil Liberties Union.
 "The odds are against it," he said of the chances of prosecutions spreading here.
 But the prosecution doesn't have to originate here.
-How about Sheboygan, where sex is illegal, or somewhere in the Deep South or in a prison town where inmates receive copies?
+How about Sheboygan, where sex is illegal [as in adultery prosecutions], or somewhere in the Deep South or in a prison town where inmates receive copies?

 No wonder Flynt's prosecutor, Simon Leis Jr., was quick to hail his work's outcome: "This will be a trend-setting verdict nationally."